 The Glow on the Concho will be a fun, leisurely stroll along a designated downtown route with glow sticks and other glow-in-the-dark attire and accessories.
 It’s a free event.

-Chris Brazeal will headline the Saturday night concert at the RiverStage, which begins at 8 p.m.
-Gates open at 7 p.m.
-Ticket sales information will be announced at a later date.
+The Judson Cole Band, a local favorite, will headline the Saturday night concert at the RiverStage, which begins at 7 p.m.
+Gates open at 6 p.m.
+Tickets are on sale for $16.50 presale.

 Saturday’s packed lineup includes: